-The purpose of this blog articles is to explain how one of our balconies is fabricated.
+The purpose of this blog article is to explain how we fabricate our balconies.

 The first part is the CAD design.

-We first make the drawings on AutoCAD, making sure all the code requirements for a balcony are met.
+We first make the drawings on AutoCAD, making sure we meet all the code requirements for a balcony.
 We have a base design that acts as a template for all balconies, and the only thing that changes is the looks.

-Another precaution is to leave enough distance in between pieces, ideally ½" is a good gap, but with care one can leave up to ¼" in between pieces.
-Special attention needs to be paid when it comes to narrow pieces, because the may warp during the process and cause “break aways” that would stop production.
+Another precaution is to leave enough distance in between pieces, ideally ½" is a good gap, but with care, one can leave up to ¼" in-between pieces.
+Special attention needs to be paid when it comes to narrow pieces, because they may warp during the process and cause "breakaways" that would stop production.

-Once we have de dxf file, then we upload the file to the machine software and begin the process of creating a readable gm file.
-This takes a few steps, which are merely "explanations" to the machine on what needs to be done and the setting of the cutter speed into the program, and to determine the type of "lead ins" and "lead outs"; that is to make the plasma pierce the metal outside the piece and make it approach the cut line in a way that does not damage the looks of the cut, or interfere with other pieces.
+Once we have de dxf file, we upload the file to the machine software to begin the process of creating a readable gm file.
+This takes a few steps, which are merely "explanations" to the machine on what she needs to do.
+This also sets the cut speed into the program, and determines the type of "lead-ins" and "lead-outs"; that is to make the plasma pierce the metal outside the piece and make it approach the cut line in a way that does not damage the cut quality, or creates interference with other parts.

-When we align the piece, the program zero is set at the very corner of the plate; which is no good, because the torch will start cutting too close to the edge.
-Therefore it is advisable to move the torch ½" on either axis and then hit "set program zero”.
-Now the torch can start on the right place.
+When we align the piece, the program zero is set at the very corner of the plate, which is no good, because the torch will start cutting too close to the edge.
+Therefore it is advisable to move the torch ½" on either axis and then hit "set program zero."
+Now the torch can start in the right place.

-Last but not least, make sure that the drawing is not bigger than the plate you are using, by moving the torch to the farthest positions.
-This is specially important when partial sheets are being used.
+Last but not least, make sure that the drawing fits the plate you are using by moving the torch to the farthest positions, especially when using partial sheets.
 The very last, hook up the ground clamp to the piece.
 Now you can go back to "program zero" and start cutting.

-If all the parameters of the machine are correct for the material, the air pressure and quality correct, and the program is perfect, then the machine will do its job without interruptions, and with great quality.
+If all the parameters of the machine are correct for the material, the air pressure and quality right, and the program is perfect; just then, the plasma table will do its job without interruptions, and with excellent quality.